promptwise/promptwiz-js/README.md

 Documentation and live examples can be found [here](https://promptwise.github.io/promptwiz-js/).

+## Acknowledgements

+dqdb (David Duong) For much of original code in `tiktoken.ts` was pulled from his openai/tiktoken fork: https://github.com/dqbd/tiktoken
+All the original authors of https://github.com/openai/tiktoken as well as a great many others whose work we all build on.

 ## License

 MIT License

-Copyright (c) 2022 Promptwise, All rights reserved.
+Copyright (c) 2023 Promptwise, All rights reserved.